suffolklibraries/lgc/content/collections/events/seagull-knit-10-04.md

   [0333 666 3366](tel:03336663366)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1730112625
+updated_at: 1743607752
 duplicated_from: 1c048286-e8b6-4cae-9753-3919a2e3b9b8
-attendance_information: 'People living with dementia and their families'
-published: false
 ---
-A fun weekly group for people and families living with dementia.
+Make friends, bring your knitting, and stay for a chat.